request/request/.github/ISSUE_TEMPLATE.md

 If you have a support request or question please submit them to one of this resources:

-* StackOverflow: http://stackoverflow.com/questions/tagged/request+node.js using the tags `node.js` & `request`
+* Stack Overflow: http://stackoverflow.com/questions/tagged/request+node.js using the tags `node.js` & `request`
 * Gitter community: https://gitter.im/request/request?utm_source=newissue
 * Also have a look at the Readme for more information on how to get support: https://github.com/request/request/blob/master/README.md